 How to get to Copenhagen Port for your Cruise from Copenhagen

-Always double check your cruise ticket to find out the name of your port in Copenhagen where your particular cruise ship is departing from.
+Always check your cruise ticket to find the name of your port in Copenhagen where your particular cruise ship departs.

 The main cruise terminals for the larger cruise ships are: